 - On average list posts generate higher engagement through shares and links than other content.
 However, in industries such as legal services and higher education, we found that list posts actually perform significantly below average.

-- In consumer content we know that emotional headlines can generate high levels of engagement, particularly on Facebook.
-However, the most shared business posts very rarely use emotional headlines.
+- The most shared business posts very rarely use emotional headlines.
 In fact emotional words in headlines can actually reduce engagement in a business context.